-One of the most powerful features of Microsoft Access is that it allows databases to consistently increase in size.
+One of the most powerful features of Microsoft Access database is that it allows databases to consistently increase in size.
 This way you do not have to worry about size limitations while developing the databases or while working on them.
 On the other hand, this means that even if you delete a record or even entire tables, Access simply indicates that the space may be made use of, for new records without actually giving up the space.
 Similarly, even if any extra space is created when you shorten or possibly modify records, that space is not released.
 This will not only cause enormous amount of defragmentation of the database, but more importantly it will eventually lead to corruption in the MDB files.
 The only way to restore data from the damaged files may then be to resort to high level MDB recovery.

 The best way to make use of the extra space and the space created by deletions is to regularly compact the Access database.
 On the other hand, not compacting the Access database at all will mean that the extra space is being wasted and the database will continue to demand more space as more records are added.